-Me, like them saw acceptances and denials, wondering, “Why?”
-But that’s not something we should linger on.
+I, like them saw acceptances and denials, wondering, “Why?”
 During that time I was also surveying my options.
-Most of the schools I had applied to and gotten accepted at offered me the major I wanted.
-Criminology or Criminal Justice.
-One school, the number one school for that major in the country UCI was my number one choice for that reason.
+Most of the schools I had applied and been accepted to offered me the major I wanted: Criminology or Criminal Justice.
+One school, the number one school for that major in the country, UCI, was my number one choice, though.
 However, I wasn’t accepted right away.
 I was waitlisted.
-So I made plans to go to another university on the East coast.
+So I made plans to go to another university on the East Coast.

 It wasn’t what I really wanted.
 I wanted to be closer to home, stay in-state so I could be closer to family.
 On top of that, three of my closest friends were going to UCI.
 Several weeks after I had signed my SIR I received an email from UCI that stated that I was off the waitlist and formally accepted to the university.
 Within minutes I had canceled my SIR and registered to go to UCI.